liyong31/liyong31.github.io/README.md

 ## News
 <!-- Your news content goes here -->
 <!-- First 5 news items -->
+**November 6, 2025**
+Paper titled "SAT-Based Synthesis of Minimal Deterministic Real-Time Automata via 3DRTA Representation" has been accepted to VMCAI 2026.
+This is joint work with Junjie Meng, Jie An, Andrea Turrini, and Miaomiao Zhang.

 **August 1, 2025**
 Paper titled "Efficient Learning of Weak Deterministic Büchi Automata" has been accepted to ECAI 2025.
 This is joint work with Mona Alluwaym, [Sven Schewe](https://www.csc.liv.ac.uk/~sven/) and [Qiyi Tang](https://sites.google.com/view/qiyitang/publications).